AmirRezaei/AgileInsights/README.md

 # AgileInsights
-AgileInsights is a project focused on generating insights from the Github Agile Team TAWOS database.
+AgileInsights is a research project focused on generating insights from the Agile Team TAWOS database.
+It employs machine learning and data analysis techniques to identify patterns, trends, and areas of improvement within the agile process.
+AgileInsights provides valuable recommendations and suggestions to optimize team performance by increasing efficiency, and deliver better results.